Did you know your brain is plastic? Not that kind of plastic! (Though the way things are going…)

 Addiction…or agency

 The neuroplasticity of an embodied, relational brain offers promise in the form of expanded possibilities and potential.
-It means that through learning—and unlearning—we can literally change our minds.
+Learning and unlearning influence and alter our minds.
 In the process, we alter our physical brains (and bodies) as well as our experience.

 Yet, this inherent malleability is not inherently welcome.
 It also opens the door to unhelpful patterns, perceptions, beliefs, and addictions.
-Rather than expand our possibilities, wayward programming may instead result in limited expression of self.
+Instead of widening our opportunities, wayward programming may result in little expression of us.
 In what’s known as the “plastic paradox,” repetition of unhelpful thoughts and behaviors causes rigidity, stagnation, inertia, and general stuck-ness in body and mind.

 How do we avoid such pitfalls?
 Well, sometimes, we just don’t.
 As humans, hard things happen to us.
-We can’t skirt all of plasticity’s perils.
+All the risks associated with plasticity cannot be

 And, we have agency.
-We can use our understanding of a plastic, embodied brain to actively cultivate and reinforce patterns that are helpful and healthy.
-We can be responsible caretakers of our inner and outer ecology.
+We can use our visualization of a plastic, manifested brain to vigorously grow and strengthen patterns that are helpful and healthy.
+We can be guardians of our inner and outer environment.
 The stakes?
 Who we are…and who we’re continuously becoming.

 Where to begin?